 I'm sure I will spend the rest of my life learning about glass.
 My favorite procedure in creating stained glass art is designing and selecting the glass - they are one, to me, like applying paint to a canvas.
 Second, I love to solder, and again I was fortunate to learn to solder as all should be taught (in my opinion.)
 This came from an elderly gentleman who regularly visited PZAZ (was in Petaluma), known to all as "Uncle Ed."
 He was a stained glass master, taught me how to make my first lamp and box as well -- for free, just sharing his skills with anyone eager to learn.
 In the late 90’s I had the opportunity to study glass art techniques with Dan Fenton.
 There are others who were or are equally or more skilled in designing.
 However, I have yet to meet anyone that could match his knowledge of hot or cold glass or his sense of humor.
 Dan was world-renowned in the glass world and was truly a "walking glass encyclopedia" and a master of many of the glass arts.
 He and his partner, Patti, embraced me, inviting me into their world to just hang out or attend their classes while others were paying up to $600 for what he gave me freely.
 I have been fortunate to study stained glass techniques from some of the very best in their field and have read many books on the history of, and instruction and designing with stained glass.

-A friend and client many years ago, Tami Lewis Benson and co-owner of Rivertown Feed & Pet Country Store in Petaluma, said to me, "I'm very interested to see how your right brain and left brain will come together, what you will do with both together."
+A friend and client many years ago, Tami Lewis Benson and co-owner of Rivertown Feed & Pet Country Store in Petaluma said to me, "I'm very interested to see how your right brain and left brain will come together, what you will do with both together."
 That was in late 2000.
-Aurora Colors is "what I have done" with my Lyndon, as well as Bamblu, but that’s another story altogether.
+Aurora Colors is "what I have done" with my Lyndon.

-Glass artist and designer, instructor, retail store owner, entrepreneur.
-Founded Aurora Colors in July 1996, Aurora Colors Gallery in October 2006 and Bamblu LLC in August 2011.
+Glass artist and designer, instructor, and retail store owner.
+I founded Aurora Colors in July 1996 and Aurora Colors Gallery in October 2006.

-My given name is Vangeleen Becerra, no middle name.
+My given name is Vangeleen.
 Mom’s parents were both born in the U.S. to first-generation immigrants, one German and one from the Black Hills in Ireland.
-Daddy's parents were Nacogdoches Indian (Caddo Nation), Spanish and Mexican immigrants.
+Daddy's parents were Nacogdoches Indian (Caddo Nation) with a mixture of Spanish and Mexican descendants born in New Mexico Territories so their parents didn't migrate.
+They became naturalized citizens.
 I am a California girl, born in Sacramento, and lived my teenage and young adult years in the Bay Area.
-However, from infancy to 10 years old I lived in Lakewood, Colorado and like my parents, three sisters and brother were all born in Denver and I later returned there, my ties to the Rockies are nearly as strong as my ties to the Pacific.
+However, from infancy to 10 years old I lived in Lakewood, Colorado.
+My parents, three sisters and brother were all born in Denver, and in 1965 my parents tried living in California again.
+When they all returned to Colorado eight years later, I stayed and married and began my adult life's journey.
+It seems my ties to the Rockies are nearly as strong as my ties to the Pacific.

-Arriving to this place in time has been quite a journey!
+Arriving at this place in time has been quite a journey!